"Looks like Doogie Howser, acts like Morley Safer" - Steve Rushin, Sports Illustrated

 “There’s a decent chance he could end up ruling the world someday.” - Bill Simmons, ESPN

-“In Depth with Graham Bensinger” now reaches more viewers than ever with 90 million households and 77% of the United States covered.
-The show’s compelling interviews and continually growing audience has helped attract corporate sponsors including Bud Light, Snickers, AT&T, Bank of America, GEICO and Hugo Boss, among others.
+Season six of “In Depth with Graham Bensinger” premiered September 2015 through national, over-the-air syndication and regional sports television networks across the U.S., Yahoo!
+Sports, and through international television network Setanta Sports in Canada, Australia, Africa, Europe and Asia.
+The weekly sports interview series now reaches more viewers than ever with 100 million households (a 13 percent increase over the previous season) and 81% of the United States covered.
+The show’s compelling interviews and continually growing audience has helped attract corporate sponsors including Bank of America, AT&T, Snickers, GEICO, Bud Light and Hugo Boss, among others.

-While once sportscasting’s teen prodigy, Bensinger is now 29 with a resume that reads like that of a 30-year industry veteran.
-His list of interview subjects ranges from legends Muhammad Ali, Pete Rose, Jim Brown, Dan Marino, Pete Sampras, Joe Namath and John Madden, to prolific figures including Manny Pacquiao, Tony Romo, Clayton Kershaw, Dennis Rodman, Dale Earnhardt Jr., Venus & Serena Williams, UFC President Dana White, Jimmie Johnson, Mike Krzyzewski, Shaun White, Barry Bonds, Tony Hawk, and Joe Torre.
-The most notable of his past interviews include spending time with Mike Tyson at his Las Vegas home, an interview which earned Graham an Emmy award, as well as an extensive interview with Kobe Bryant leading up to the 2012 Summer Olympics.
+While once sportscasting’s teen prodigy, Bensinger’s resume reads like that of a 30-year industry veteran.
+His list of interview subjects ranges from legends Muhammad Ali, Pete Rose, Jim Brown, Brett Favre, Dan Marino, Pete Sampras, Charles Barkley and John Madden, to prolific figures including Tony Romo, Clayton Kershaw, Aaron Rodgers, Dale Earnhardt Jr., Venus and Serena Williams, UFC President Dana White, Shaun White, Barry Bonds, Tony Hawk and Steph Curry.
+The most notable of his past interviews include spending time with Mike Tyson at his Las Vegas home, an interview which earned Bensinger an Emmy award, as well as an extensive interview with Kobe Bryant leading up to the 2012 Summer Olympics.
 Click here to view the show’s sizzle reel.

 In November 2005 at the age of 19, Bensinger secured an exclusive interview with Terrell Owens.
 It was Owens’ comments in the interview that led to his suspension from the Philadelphia Eagles for the final nine games of the NFL season.
-Bensinger was also granted rare interviews by OJ Simpson in February 2004 and July 2005.
+Bensinger was also granted rare interviews with O.J.
+Simpson in February 2004 and July 2005.